-Not many breweries can say they have won a coveted ‘Best Beer’ award within their first two months of being open.
+Not many breweries can say they’ve won a coveted ‘Best Beer’ award within their first two months of being open.
 The feat is especially impressive when your brewery is located in a town like Bellingham, Washington, known for having almost as many breweries per square mile as it does trees.
 Bellingham has become a bastion of the craft brewery scene.
 But the saturation of the beer market in Bellingham didn’t deter Illuminati Brewing owner Bill Kimmerly when he decided to set up shop.

 A veteran homebrewer and professional winemaker, Bill is no stranger to crafting unique and delicious alcoholic beverages.
 He started homebrewing in the 1980s, but didn’t make the plunge into commercial brewing until this year.
 His brewing endeavors have already paid off.
 Illuminati took home the ‘Best Beer’ award for their Lucky 13 Dark and Mild at this year’s Hoptoberfest.